If you’re looking for an excellent golf destination, consider Victoria, Australia.

 Woodlands Golf Club

 Woodlands Golf Club was completed in 1919 and the course has changed very little since.
 With first-class greens surrounded by native trees including magnificent red gums, Woodlands Golf Club offers relatively small fairways peppered with excellent bunkering.
-Spread over 150 acres (60 hectares) with more than 6,000 metres (3.7 miles) of fairway, the course greens are small, hard and very fast, creating a round that truly tests any golfer’s shot-making ability.
+Spread over 150 acres (60 hectares) with more than 6,000 meters (3.7 miles) of the fairway, the course greens are small, hard, and very fast, creating a round that truly tests any golfer’s shot-making ability.
 Woodlands’ fourth hole is widely regarded as one of the best short par fours in Australia; tee positioning is vital, as a steep bank on either side protects the green.
 A challenging but fair course for high handicappers and golf pros alike.

 Australian ranking: 16

 Commonwealth Golf Club

 Included in Tom Doak’s list of “31 courses I would take a good friend to see”, Commonwealth Golf Club on Melbourne’s Sandbelt is renowned for its many challenges, including long driving holes and subtle slopes that call for accurate shots.
 The trees that line the fairways are some of the finest stands in Australian golf and the 15th to 18th hole is considered one of the best closing stretches of any course in Australia.
 The 16th, a mid-length par four turning around a lake, is particularly well-known for its tilting green, which is protected by a large, deep bunker.